AndyZhou952/T2VPipeline/pipeline/datasets/README.md

 ## Analyze datasets

-You can easily get basic information about a `.csv` dataset by using the following commands:
+You can get the basic information about a `.csv` dataset by using the following commands:

 ```bash
 # examine the first 10 rows of the CSV file